 Playing in the sand and stomping in mud puddles isn’t just good fun for kids; studies show it’s actually good for their immune systems, too.
-Keep reading to learn more about why, in the name of good health, we need to let children get dirty.
+Keep reading to learn more about why, in the name of good health, we need to start letting children get dirty more often.

 Letting Your Children Get Dirty is Actually Good for Their Health, Studies Show

 Have you heard of the hygiene hypothesis?
 It basically states Americans are too clean, and it’s actually hurting our children.
 Among other things, the theory says that kids born in the US are more likely to develop major allergies than those born elsewhere- especially in what we call “developing nations.”
 According to the FDA, here’s why: